jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 ### CSV Submission

-To submit CSV, make a POST request against the endpoint, with content-type of `multipart/form-data` and a form submission, key value of `'file'` with the csv file as the value.
+To submit CSV, make a POST request against the endpoint, with your api key and content-type of `multipart/form-data`, with a form submission having key value of `'file'` with the csv file as the value.
 For valid csv format see [here for a csv template](http://pubrouter.jisc.ac.uk/static/csvtemplate.csv) or [here for an excel template](https://pubrouter.jisc.ac.uk/static/csvtemplate_router_matching_params_XLS_FORMAT.xlsx).

     POST /config?api_key=<api_key>
     Header: